Do you own a building between 10,000 and 49,999 square feet? Your first year of mandatory reporting to the City of Toronto will be next year in 2026.

 Extensions will only be granted to property owners in events beyond their reasonable control, such as death of the property owner or a property owner’s inability to access their data due to having been hacked.
 In such cases, property owners must complete the online Extension Request Form.

-Some building types are exempt from reporting EWRB data to the Ontario Ministry of Energy and Electrification.
+Some building types are exempt from reporting EWRB data to the Ontario Ministry of Energy and Mines.
 For a full list of the property types required to report under O.Reg.
 506/18, see the List of building types in the Ministry of Energy’s guide to energy and water reporting.

 Thursday, May 15, 2025